canarybuilds/zulip/templates/zerver/help/using-zulip-via-email.md

 {start_tabs}

-1. Create a mailing list to use with Zulip, or use an existing one.
+1. Create a mailing list to use with Feniks Chat, or use an existing one.

 2. Create a Feniks Chat stream that will receive mailing list traffic, or use an existing one.